 You may not require a visa if you’re in transit and:

-- You’re using China as a pit stop before your final destination, visiting Beijing before making your way to Hong Kong or Tokyo for example, and you’re in mainland China for less than 24 hours, you naturally won’t need a visa.
+- If you’re transiting through China as a pit stop before your final destination, visiting Beijing before making your way to Hong Kong or Tokyo for example, and are in the city for less than 24 hours, you naturally won’t need a visa.